 WCDS reserves the right of suspension or dismissal at any time during the school year if a student's behavior or performance is in conflict with the desired learning environment.
-Situations which develop will be handled individually with the student's teacher/advisor, the parents, and the Head of Middle and Upper School.
-If appropriate, the Dean of Students and Registrar may be consulted.
+Situations which develop will be handled individually with the student's teacher/advisor, the parents, and the Head of Upper School.
 The ultimate responsibility and decision-making lies with the Head of School.